Filipino footwear brands

 Image credit: andante.shop

-If you’re looking for the perfect shoes for your academia-core outfits, you’re sure to find a pair from andanté.
+If you’re looking for the perfect leather shoes for your academia-core outfits, you’re sure to find a pair from andanté.
 The Filipino footwear brand has classic shoe designs such as loafers and Oxfords (from P2,590, ~USD46.82) that are made for women.

 For more variety, they carry ballerina and Mary Jane flats.
 They also have sandals of different designs such as fisherman sandals, dad sandals, and cabin slides that are stylish but are also comfy for long walks.